erichseamon/COVIDriskpaper/README.md

 ## How do I regenerate the Supplemental Appendix?

 - a pdf is provided of the supplemental, at the root level.
-If you want to generate the pdf on your own, you may run the Supplemental_AppendixA.Rmd (also at the root level).
-All of the folders and datasets support running the supplemnental .Rmd.
+If you want to generate the pdf on your own, you may run the Supplemental.Rmd (also at the root level).
+All of the folders and datasets support running the Supplemnental.Rmd.

 ## Folder Descriptions

-- /data  - folder which contains all data accessed as part of Risk_SupplementalA.Rmd.
+- /data  - folder which contains all data accessed as part of Supplemental.Rmd.
 Descriptions of datasets are noted below under "Data Descriptions".
-- /figures - contains .png image files that are used in the Risk_SupplementalA.Rmd
+- /figures - contains .png image files that are used in the Supplemental.Rmd
 - /html - contains regression output tables for each United States Health and Human Services regions.
-Each of the tables is embedded in the Risk_SupplementalA.Rmd.
+Each of the tables is embedded in the Supplemental.Rmd.
 - /region_pngs - contains .png images of regional Health and Human Services maps.